 You may embed recording made by ERA members, as long as:

 - you include the ERA labelling information, and

-- access is restricted to UK-based students only by secure method.
+- access is restricted to UK-based students only by a secure method

 Storing and copying recording

 You may retain, store and copy recordings in both digital and analogue formats.

 You can make recordings available on DVD, or store them in digital form.